dszakallas/concurrency-series/part_1_basics/readme.md

 Alternatively these tasks can run in parallel, e.g. on another processor core, another processor, or a completely separate computer.
-On these diagrams, thread actually means a physically separated core, not to be confused with OS threads. that are not necessarily parallel.
+On these diagrams, thread actually means a computation carried out on dedicated processor core, not an OS thread, as they are not necessarily parallel.
+How else could you run a multithreaded webserver with dedicated threads for hundreds of connections?

 <img style="max-width: 800px; margin: auto; display: block;" alt="13245" src="assets/ex1_mt.png"></img>

-These are very simplistic illustrations, but at least show that running concurrent tasks in parallel can reduce the overall computation time.
+It's not rocket science, but what I wanted to show on these diagrams is that running concurrent tasks in parallel can reduce the overall computation time.
 The results will remain correct as long as the partial order shown on the above data flow graph is correct.
+However running if we only have one thread, the different orders are apparently equivalent, at least regarding the overall time.

-But here comes the question: if we only only have one processor, why do we even bother with writing concurrent applications?
+If we only only have one processor, why do we even bother with writing concurrent applications?
 The processing time will not get shorter, and we add the overhead of scheduling.
+As a matter of fact, any modern operating system will also slice up the concurrent tasks and interleave them so each of the slices will run for a short time.

-There are various reasons for this.
+There are various reasons for
+this.
  - We, human beings like to interact with the computer in real time, e.g. as I type this text, I want to see it appearing on the screen immediately, at the same time listening to my favourite tracklist, and getting notifications about my incoming emails.
-Just example that you cannot drag a window while the movie keeps on playing in it.
+- The only Just example that you cannot drag a window while the movie keeps on playing in it.
  - Not all operations are carried out on the computer's CPU.
 If you want to write to a HDD for example, a lot of time is spent seeking to the position,